LGGNet: Learning from Local-Global-Graph Representations for Brain-Computer Interface: Abstract

 \section{Abstract}

-In this paper, we propose LGG, a neurologically inspired graph neural network, to learn local-global-graph representations from Electroencephalography (EEG) for a Brain-Computer Interface (BCI).
-A temporal convolutional layer with multi-scale 1D convolutional kernels and kernel-level attention fusion is proposed to learn the temporal dynamics of EEG.
-Inspired by neurological knowledge of cognitive processes in the brain, we propose local and global graph-filtering layers to learn the brain activities within and between different functional areas of the brain to model the complex relations among them during the cognitive processes.
-Under the robust nested cross-validation settings, the proposed method is evaluated on the publicly available dataset DEAP, and the classification performance is compared with state-of-the-art methods, such as FBFgMDM, FBTSC, Unsupervised learning, DeepConvNet, ShallowConvNet, EEGNet, and TSception.
-The results show that the proposed method outperforms all these state-of-the-art methods, and the improvements are statistically significant ($p<0.05$) in most cases.
-The source code can be found at: \textit{https://github.com/yi-ding-cs/LGG}
+Neuropsychological studies suggest that co-operative activities among different brain functional areas drive high-level cognitive processes.
+To learn the brain activities within and among different functional areas of the brain, we propose LGGNet, a novel neurologically inspired graph neural network, to learn local-global-graph representations of electroencephalography (EEG) for Brain-Computer Interface (BCI).
+The input layer of LGGNet comprises a series of temporal convolutions with multi-scale 1D convolutional kernels and kernel-level attentive fusion.
+It captures temporal dynamics of EEG which then serves as input to the proposed local and global graph-filtering layers.
+Using a defined neurophysiologically meaningful set of local and global graphs, LGGNet models the complex relations within and among functional areas of the brain.
+Under the robust nested cross-validation settings, the proposed method is evaluated on three publicly available datasets for four types of cognitive classification tasks, namely, the attention, fatigue, emotion, and preference classification tasks.
+LGGNet is compared with state-of-the-art methods, such as DeepConvNet, EEGNet, R2G-STNN, TSception, RGNN, AMCNN-DGCN, HRNN and GraphNet.
+The results show that LGGNet outperforms these methods, and the improvements are statistically significant ($p<0.05$) in most cases.
+The results show that bringing neuroscience prior knowledge into neural network design yields an improvement of classification performance.
+The source code can be found at \textit{https://github.com/yi-ding-cs/LGG}